ModelarData/ModelarDB-RS/README.md

 ## Development
 All code should follow the official [Rust Style Guide](https://github.com/rust-dev-tools/fmt-rfcs/blob/master/guide/guide.md).
-Subjects not covered in the style guide, or requirements specific to this repository, is covered here.
+Subjects not covered in the style guide, or requirements specific to this repository, are covered here.

 ### Documentation
 All public functions should have an accompanying doc comment that describes the purpose of the function.
-If necessary, the doc comment can also include a description of each argument, the return value and examples.
+If necessary, the doc comment can also include a description of each argument, the return value, and examples.

 All modules should have an accompanying doc comment that describes the general functionality of the module.
-A brief description of the public functions, structs, enums or other central elements of the module can be included.
+A brief description of the public functions, structs, enums, or other central elements of the module can be included.

 All private functions should have an accompanying comment that describes the purpose of the function.